Finix Comics: Founding

 Finix Comics was founded in November 2007 by comic-enthusiasts unhappy with the situation of the publishing history of comic-series in Germany.
 The comic-market in Germany is not as distinct as, for example, in the United States or Japan, nor are comics considered an independently art-form or a serious entertainment medium as in France or Belgium.
 Therefore, comic series are more often than not prematurely cancelled in their German-language adaption; sometimes in the midst of a storyline, while the original series continues well beyond this.
 Existing original material thus gets not adapted further, and readers of the series are forced to buy the original comics.

 For this reason, several fans grouped together and formed Finix Comics (Finix, or Finis is French for finished), to continue cancelled series.
 To this goal, the members of Finix obtain the rights to adapt the original material, and translate, letter, print and distribute any missing issues, continuing the series in Germany.

-Statutes and members

-Finix Comics is a cooperative and a registered club, whose membership is open to anyone.
-Members pay a yearly membership fee of €20 (around $26 as of March 2012).
-Members have access to a non-public internet-forum, and may obtain any comics published by Finix for a preferential price.
-Furthermore, members that donate €100 or more per year, can get 10 published comics for free.

-Finix Comics operates with a Board of Directors, nonetheless virtually every decision is openly discussed among the members.

-The statutes, § 2 [1], say:" Zweck, Grundsätze, Bindung der Vereinsmittel

-Der Verein will sich für das Kulturgut grafische Literatur (Comics) einsetzen.
-Insbesondere sollen unveröffentlichte und / oder vergriffene Werke in- und ausländischer Comicschaffender der Öffentlichkeit zugänglich gemacht werden".